Mysterious, esoteric, and ancient in origin, tarot and oracle cards are steadily increasing in popularity.

 Share with me: do you work with oracle and tarot cards?
 If so, what’s your favorite deck and favorite way of using it?
 Share below and let’s get all geeky together. :)

 Please note that this article has affiliate links.
-If you decide to purchase anything we link to, we get a small percentage to help with our work.
+If you decide to purchase anything we link to, we get a small percentage to help with our work (at no cost to you).
 Thanks!

 All pictures © lonerwolf